agenium-scale/nsimd/include/nsimd/modules/fixed_point/README.md

 Description
 ----------

-This module implements a fixed-point numbers support for the NSIMD ibrary.
+This module implements a fixed-point numbers support for the NSIMD library.
-Fixed-point numbers are integer type numbers where `lf` bits are used to encode the integer part on a real number, and `rt` bits are used to encode its fractional part.
+Fixed-point numbers are integer type numbers where a number `lf` of bits are used to encode the integer part on a real number, and `rt` bits are used to encode its fractional part.

 The fixed_point module uses the templated type `nsimd::fixed_point::fp_t<lf, rt>` to represent a fixed_point number.
-All the basic floating-point arithmetic operaors have been defined so that fp\_t elements can be manipulated as normal numbers.
+All the basic floating-point arithmetic operaors have been defined, therefore fp\_t elements can be manipulated as normal numbers.
-Following the values of `lf` and `rt`, the fixed\_point module will use a `int8_t`, `int16_t`, or `int32_t` integer types the number, depending in the value of lf + rt.
+The fixed\_point module will use a `int8_t`, `int16_t`, or `int32_t` integer types for
+storage, depending on the value of `lf + rt`.

 All the defined functions of the module are under the namespace `nsimd::fixed_point`, and match the same interface that NSIMD.

+The `fp_t` struct type is defined in `fixed.hpp`, and the associated simd vector class is defined in `simd.hpp`.
+Conversions from fixed to floating point umbers is performed by the `float2fixed()` and `fixed2float()` functions.

-The modules redefines the simd pack for fixed-point numbers, templated with lf and rt :
+The modules redefines the NSIMD pack type for fixed-point numbers, templated with lf and rt :

 ```C++